Voiteq/Voiteq.ExpressionUtils/README.md

 ### Other OS

-No build file yet, but take a look at build.bat and run equivalent commands in the shell.
+No build file for Linux yet, but just take a look at build.bat and run equivalent commands in the shell.

-The basic sequence is:
+The basic command sequence is:

 * Install paket by running paket bootstrapper
 * Restore packages by running paket restore